jdavidm/learn-stata/materials/course-intro.md

 ### Office Hours

+* Tuesdays, 1:00-2:00 pm MST, Thursdays, 1:00-2:00 pm MST, Fridays, 10:00-11:00 am MST
-* Friday, 10-11 am, in-person in Building 150, or on Zoom
+* In-person in ENR2 N215, or on Zoom (most Slack me if you want to meet on Zoom)

-### Canvas

-* Show Canvas
+### Slack, Github, and Overleaf

+* All communications should go through Slack, either via a channel or a DM to me
+* All assignments will be published on Github
 * Will publish modules as soon as the material is ready to be worked on
 * First thing Monday at the latest, but hopefully much earlier
-* Handle assignment submission, grading, and announcements through Canvas
+* All assignments will be submitted through Github
+  * To submit, push commits
+  * Then create an `issue` on the class repo
+  * Assignments must be tagged with `submission` when you want to submit the assignment for grading
+  * If you are submitting late, the assignment must be tagged with `late`
+  * If you are submitting a *challenge* exercise, you must tab it with `challenge`
+  * Failure to tag assignments will results in a reduction by 10% of the assignment's earned value
+* Starting with Assignment 10, submissions will need to be made in both Github and Overleaf
+* We will only use Brightspace to record grades

 ### Inclusive and Accessible Course

 * Learning computing is hard
 * Learning computing in a classroom that doesn't provide a supportive environment is awful
 * It's really important to me that this course provide a positive, inclusive, accessible, learning environment for everyone
-* If that is not the experience you are having for any reason, just let me know and I'll actively work to correct it.
+* If that is not the experience you are having for any reason, just let me know and I'll actively work to correct it
-* There are two gender-inclusive restrooms available in the building where the course is taught:
-  * 1st floor in Room 124
-  * 3rd floor in Room 304

 ### First day demo

-* With the little time we have left I just want to do a quick demo of some of the things you'll be able to do by the time we're half way through the class
+* With the time we have left I will introduce Github and Stata